anim-mgnet.gif (4038 bytes)MGNet

 Tutorials

-The multigrid and adaptive grid refinement communities have developed some very nice web based tutorials.
-You need either a good browser (e.g., Netscape Navigator or Microsoft Internet Explorer), presentation software (e.g., Adobe Acrobat Reader, Microsoft PowerPoint, or StarOffice), or a PostScript viewer (e.g., ghostview) to see the tutorials.
+You need either a good browser, presentation software (e.g., Adobe Acrobat Reader, Microsoft PowerPoint, or Google Docs), or a PostScript viewer (e.g., ghostview) to see the tutorials.
 It depends what the file format is for a given tutorial.
-There seem to be a little of everything here.
+There seems to be a little of everything here.
+Try one of the tutorials and see if you have the software already loaded on your computer.

-Uli Rüde's Multigrid Workbench
+Uli Ruede's Multigrid Workbench

 This is a modified version for MGNet.
-I modified Rüde's tutorial to greatly reduce data transmissions of LaTeX to HTML inspired GIF files.
+I modified Ruede's tutorial to greatly reduce data transmissions of LaTeX to HTML inspired GIF files.
 It is a basic tutorial covering linear multigrid methods with an emphasis on elliptic problems in two dimensions.

 Jim Jones' Parallel Multigrid Tutorial

-This tutorial was given at the 1999 Copper Mountain Conference on Multigrid Methods.
+Jim's tutorial was given at the 1999 Copper Mountain Conference on Multigrid Methods.
 This presentation focuses on the issues involved in parallelizing a multigrid algorithm.
 Assuming no experience with parallel computing, but an understanding of the principles of multigrid, the tutorial introduces some of the standard and efficient techniques for developing a parallel multigrid solver.

 Topics covered in this tutorial include

-• Algorithmic and implementation scalability.
+- Algorithmic and implementation scalability.

-• Parallelization of multigrid by domain partitioning.
+- Parallelization of multigrid by domain partitioning.

-• Performance models and metrics for parallel multigrid solvers.
+- Performance models and metrics for parallel multigrid solvers.

-• Novel parallel multigrid algorithms: multiple coarse grids and concurrent multigrid.
+- Novel parallel multigrid algorithms: multiple coarse grids and concurrent multigrid.

 Van Emden Henson's An Algebraic Multigrid Tutorial

-This tutorial was given at the 1999 Copper Mountain Conference on Multigrid Methods.
+Van's tutorial was given at the 1999 Copper Mountain Conference on Multigrid Methods.
 The original Powerpoint presentation is also available.
-The Powerpoint file is much nicer to look at than the HTML files that Powerpoint2000 produced and retains all of the animations.
+The Powerpoint file is much nicer to look at than the HTML files thatPowerpoint2000 produced and retains all of the animations

 This introduction focuses primarily on the "classical" AMG of Brandt, McCormick, and Ruge.
 An understanding of the principles of multigrid is assumed, but the tutorial introduces algebraic multigrid in a simple, practical manner.